webix-hub/docs/data/desktop/controls.md

 <img src="desktop/label.png"/>

-Ui-related label is a plain text.
+Ui-related label is a non-scrollable placeholder for plain text.
 Like other components, it features specific **label** property that sets text value.

 {{snippet
 Label Initialization